carly-richardson/kickstarter-analysis/README.md

 **#An Analysis of Kickstarter Campaigns**

----_Performing analysis on Kickstarter data to uncover trends_
+_Performing analysis on Kickstarter data to uncover trends_

 **##My Findings**